vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 - Lock your door if you are not in your room
 - Keep an eye on your laptop
 - Transport your USB stick or external hard disk in such a way that you cannot lose it
-- Keep non-digital material which should not be seen by others, in a locked cupboard or drawer.
+- Keep non-digital material which should not be seen by others in a locked cupboard or drawer.

 #### Data Classification